 - Scratching or clawing furniture – even though they are trained to a scratching post

-If you think your pet might be suffering from anxiety or stress, you can help minimize their suffering by watching them for a few days and looking for certain signs.
+Is Your Negative Energy Harming Your Pet?
+You can help minimize their suffering by watching them for a few days and looking for certain signs.
 Look for stress triggers that may be harming them, and observe how they respond to various objects, noises, situations, family members, or other pets under your roof.

 How Does Your Energy/Stress-Level Impact Pets?